 The east and west walls consist of oversized anti-reflective glass panels supported by structural glass fins joined to the panels by structural silicone.

 Stainless steel plates embedded into the fins at the roof support the roof glass and transfer the façade loads to the main structure.

-The minimalist system is nearly invisible.
-The interior has no fixed furnishings or floor finishes and includes movable lights and strategically placed power locations to allow flexibility in programming.
+The minimalist system’s interior has no fixed furnishings or floor finishes and includes movable lights and strategically placed power sources to allow flexibility in programming.